Japan City Guides: Osaka 大阪

 Osaka-jo Castle (near Kyobashi Station) is one of Osaka's main attractions and the large Osaka-jo Koen (Osaka Castle Park) has bands and other cultural and music events in the grounds on weekends.

-Osaka's many excellent museums include the Osaka Maritime Museum, which traces the importance of the sea and the city's rivers and canals in the commercial history of Osaka, the Osaka Municipal Museum of Art, Peace Osaka dedicated to Japan's World War II experience, the Museum of Oriental Ceramics, the Suntory Museum (now the Osaka Tempozan Special Art Gallery), the Osaka Museum of History, the Liberty Osaka Museum (Osaka Human Rights Museum), which details such taboo subjects as Japan's Burakumin, foreigners and the environment, the National Museum of Art in Nakanoshima and the Instant Ramen Museum.
+Osaka's many excellent museums include the Osaka City Museum of Fine Arts, Peace Osaka dedicated to Japan's World War II experience, the Museum of Oriental Ceramics, the Suntory Museum (now the Osaka Tempozan Special Art Gallery), the Osaka Museum of History, the Liberty Osaka Museum (Osaka Human Rights Museum), which details such taboo subjects as Japan's Burakumin, foreigners and the environment, the National Museum of Art in Nakanoshima and the Instant Ramen Museum.

 The National Bunraku Theater holds performances of traditional Japanese puppet theater and is the best place in Japan to catch this unique art form.